-- 20 Sprays Cooking Spray 1 Calorie Cooking Spray
+- 20 Sprays Cooking Spray I used 1 Calorie Cooking Spray

-- Warm-up a medium-sized frying pan on medium heat and apply a couple of cooking sprays to cover the pan; once this is warm (normally the spray is whitish-yellowish in color when cold and it goes transparent when warm) add some of the banana pancake batter.
-The pancake should be about 2mm thick when using three tablespoons in a medium pan.
+- Warm-up a medium-sized frying pan on medium heat and apply a couple of cooking sprays to cover the pan; once this is warm (normally the spray is whitish-yellowish in color when cold and it goes transparent when warm) add the pancake batter using a ladle three-quarters full.

 - Keep the pan on a low to medium flame and allow to cook for two to three minutes (or until the pancakes are nearly done and bubbles have created on the surface) then flip and cook for one more minute (or until ready).